 What are the advantages of integrating VESA DSC?

-VESA DSC enables electronics manufacturers to deliver next-generation UHD displays while reducing transmission bandwidth by 3X and using existing PHY with higher resolution displays.
+VESA DSC enables electronics manufacturers to deliver next-generation UHD displays by increasing the bandwidth capacity by up to 3X and using existing PHY with higher resolution displays.

 Integrating the VESA DSC standard enables: